Hny0305Lin/fork_orangemix/README.md

 ※This does not fundamentally improve the fingers.
 Therefore, More research needs to be done to improve the fingers (e.g. '[bad_prompt](https://huggingface.co/datasets/Nerfgun3/bad_prompt)').

 <img src="https://files.catbox.moe/yjnqna.webp"  width="1000" height="" alt=”HeroImage_EerieOrangeMix_Designed_comp001” >

+### EerieOrangeMix2.5 (EOM2.5)

+This is a update to EerieOrangeMix applying AOM2 methods.
+Originally, "EOM2" would have been a more appropriate name, but I mis-numbered it (it is already in use).
+Therefore, the name EOM2.5 is used as an alternative.

+Major changes include.

+- Repaired the broken ElysiumV2 anime.
+Repair script “fix_postion_ids.py” was giving a 1False error in "Is there a difference between the current data and the candidate content of the fix?", which has been repaired.The type of data in tensor is now torch.int64 and is now aligned with a clean integer value.
+- AOM2 methods were applied.
+This means that the base model for the U-Net Blocks Weight Merge is now BasilMix.

+▼Sample Gallery

+▼**Instructions:**

+The recipe for this model (EOM2.5) can be explained simply by replacing the AOM2 base model with the repaired ElysiumV2 anime, so it will not be discussed here.

+&nbsp;

 ### EerieOrangeMix (EOM1)